 Striking a Balance in Discipline and Independence is Important for Early Childhood Development

 Your child's formative years are when their minds and bodies are active as they continue developing skills.
 In their early childhood development, it's essential to take advantage of how active they are to ensure proper development.
 By the time they're 3 years old, children are already capable of many things.
 At this age, they can balance on one foot, throw and catch a ball, tell stories, and speak clearly4.

 Although it may be difficult to not be protective, it's also important to let them explore their abilities and make decisions on their own.
-Remember, it's okay to make mistakes.
+Remember, it's okay to make mistakes during early childhood development.

 Your role in their early childhood development is to make sure they equally develop their EQ and IQ.
 What better way to ensure this than to teach them to be more confident and communicate how much you believe in them?

-By simply including them in the family's daily activities and routines, and giving them appropriate choices, you can help your child explore their role, tasks, and abilities.
+By simply including them in the family's daily activities and routines, and giving them appropriate choices, you can help your child explore their role, tasks, and abilities as part of early childhood development .
 This will surely build their self-confidence and skills to be more independent in the future.

 To ensure a safe learning environment for your child, simply increase the accessibility of your child's environment, teach them daily tasks they can do on their own, and make time for them.
 Your encouragement and presence in their early childhood development would go a long way.